 The growth of the field is reflected in the growth of the American Evaluation Association, which had roughly 3,000 members in 2001 but has more than 7,000 today.
 And there are now more than 50 other international professional associations dedicated to evaluation.
 In addition, social science occupations in the District of Columbia are projected to grow by a rapid 29 percent from 2010 to 2020, while the projected national average growth in these roles will be a healthy 19 percent.1

 The Master of Science in Measurement & Evaluation from the School of Professional and Extended Studies (SPExS) at American University is designed to prepare career-changers and mid-career adult professionals for technical functional responsibilities.
-The curriculum has been designed to prepare graduates for practical evaluation needs that are currently required in the corporate, nonprofit and governmental spheres.
-Projects in these sectors may include human resources, technology, finance, healthcare, energy and other fields.
+The curriculum has been designed to prepare graduates for practical program evaluation jobs that are currently required in the corporate, nonprofit and governmental spheres.
+Evaluation projects in these sectors may include human resources, technology, finance, healthcare, energy and other fields.